CellProfiler/library/README.md

 # library

+ARCHIVED - we still plan to do this but will be doing it in the main CellProfiler repository instead.

-cellprofiler-library is currently an experiment - use at your own risk.
+cellprofiler-library was an experiment - use at your own risk.

 The idea is to collect all of CellProfiler's "discrete functions" into a single library.
 This allows import in places like napari or jupyter or any other python place you like.